zw3413/metube/README.md

 * The above works on Windows and macOS as well as Linux.
 * If you're running the server in VSCode, your downloads will go to your user's Downloads folder (this is configured via the environment in .vscode/launch.json).

+## update log
+20241205 : modify the listing and deleting for single user, save list in localstorage